 In Summary

-The debate surrounding advertisements and search rankings underscores the delicate balance between user experience and the financial sustainability of websites.
-Ads play a significant role in providing access to much of the web content for users, often free of charge.
-However, maintaining a positive page experience remains critical in how Google’s algorithms evaluate and rank websites.
+The debate around ads and search rankings is a tough balance between user experience and the financial sustainability of websites.
+Ads are important for letting users access so much of the web without cost.
+However, ensuring a great page experience will continue to be an important signal in how Google algorithms rank and position sites.

 Would you like to read more about “Google’s Search Liaison Clarifies That Ads Do Not Influence Search Rankings” related articles?
 If so, we invite you to take a look at our other tech topics before you leave!